JudiniLabs/code-gpt-docs/docs/tutorial-basics/configuration.md

 ### Conversation style

 Representative of the randomness or "creativity" in the text generation, it ranges between 0 and 1.
 A higher value generates more diverse output, while a lower value sticks closely to the training data.
 The default value is set at 0.3, with 0 being the most deterministic and 1 being the most random.

-For more information about temperature settings, visit [Temperature by Cohere](https://docs.cohere.ai/docs/temperature).

 ### Window Memory